craws/OpenAtlas/sphinx/source/admin/import.rst

   import`
 * **reference_ids** - used for linking data to already existing references in the database, see :ref:`References import`
+* **origin_reference_ids** - used for linking data to already existing references in the database within the same project, see :ref:`Origin references import`
 * **wkt** - only available for places and artifacts, see :ref:`WKT import`
 * **reference_system_*** - used for linking data to already existing external reference systems in the database, see :ref:`Reference systems import`